Farming (New Zealand)

 - Go to Farming.

 This EPIC database has a lot of information about the environment.
 It is not specific to New Zealand, but you will find heaps of resources here.
-Some of the issues and topics covered are Sustainable Agriculture, Land and Soil Pollution, and Climate Change.
+Some of the issues and topics covered are Agriculture Industry, Land Management, and Soil Contamination.

 Tips: To get to the EPIC resources you will need a password from your school librarian first.
 Or you can chat with one of our AnyQuestions librarians between 1 and 6pm Monday to Friday and they will help you online.
 Some EPIC databases may also be available through your public library.